withastro/astro/.changeset/two-hats-arrive.md

 'astro': major
 ---

-Add global ignoreSlowConnection and 'none' to defaultStrategy enum in prefetch
+Add global ignoreSlowConnection and 'all' to defaultStrategy enum in prefetch